Nicholas192/4WW3/Assigment 1/Assigment 1/README.md

 # README

-IMPORTANT: FOR OUR PROJECT WE DID NOT USE ANY FRAMEWORKS ie. BootStrap...etc.
-OR ANY LIBRARIES.
-EVERYTHING WAS HARD CODED FROM SCRATCH!!!

 # Group Member Information
 As Approved by the Professor, Our Group Has 3 Members:
 1) Edward Johnson (000972548) (MacID: johned) (mac email: johned@mcmaster.ca) (git username: edward1johnson)